m4ttsch/omscs-notes-notes/operating-systems/datacenter-technologies.md

 Clouds are shared resources, so cloud management has to provide mechanisms that guarantee performance and  isolation across these multi-tenant environments.
 Misbehaving tenants should not be able to wreak havoc on other tenants and/or the entire system.

-Clouds must also make guarantees with regards to the safety of their client’s data and the security of the execution environment that they provide to their clients.
+Clouds must also make guarantees with regards to the safety of their client's data and the security of the execution environment that they provide to their clients.

 ## Cloud Enabling Technologies
 A number of technologies are needed in order for cloud computing to be performed correctly and efficiently.